-We visited Normandy this week and, like nearly everyone else who goes there, I left with a clearer view of its history, not just as an event, but also of Normandy’s history that changed the course of world history.
-Normandy’s historic D-Day beaches of World War II lie on the northwest coast of France, a short distance from the south shores of England.
+We visited Normandy in summer 2013 and, like nearly everyone else who goes there, I left with a clearer view of its history, not just as an event, but also of Normandy’s history that changed the course of world history.
+Normandy’s historic D-Day beaches of World War II lie on the northwest coast of France, less than a hundred miles from the south shores of England.

 My lifelong limited view of Normandy is colored by when I was born, near the end of the war.
 But my view was and is also limited by my family being unscathed directly by the casualty and death counts of those who led the allied charge against Hitler there.